TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/48 - Galatians/Galatians 3/Galatians 3.2.md

 ---

-This only would I learn from you.
-Received ye the Spirit by the works of the law, or by the hearing of faith?
+I just want to learn this from you.
+Did you receive the Spirit by the works of the law, or by hearing of faith?